 - 1. Thesis option.
 Students in the M.A. program may elect either the thesis option or the non-thesis option. - 2.
 Course requirement.
 Students who choose to write a thesis are required to take at least 8 courses prior to the thesis.
 Without a thesis, at least 11 courses are required. - 3.
 Logic requirement.
 Successful completion of an upper-level course in symbolic logic, taken either as an upper level undergraduate course or as part of the graduate program, is required of all students. - 4.
 History requirement.
-Successful completion of at least two upper-level history-of-philosophy courses: at least one from Ancient or Medieval, and at least one from Early or Late Modern. - 5.
+All M.A. students must pass at least one graduate level course in two of three historical periods. - 5.
 Language requirement.
 A reading knowledge of one foreign language is required of all students. - 6.
 All M.A. students are required to pass an M.A.
 Comprehensive Examination.
 Students who choose the thesis option must also write a Master's Thesis.